numbered-works/numbered-works.github.io/_posts/2025-08-21-r-a-marsh-blender-process.md

 [Using Blender For Crafting 2D Magical Cave Illustration](https://80.lv/articles/using-blender-for-crafting-2d-magical-cave-illustration)

-R.A Marsh on how he uses [Blender](https://blender.org) to craft illustrations like this one.
+R.A Marsh on how he uses [Blender](https://blender.org) to create illustrations like this one.
 [More of Marsh's work](https://www.artstation.com/ra_marsh).